Stuff We Sell

 Comments

-By: Matt Falconer over 7 years ago
+By: Matt Falconer about 8 years ago

 I originally bought the CD in Ottawa at Shawn Scallen's old record store, End Hits, 9 or 10 years ago.
 The album is fantastic, it gets better with age too.
 Well worth the exchange/shipping for any other CDNs thinking of getting the vinyl (which, by the way, everyone should do before it's gone)!

-By: Kemp Herbster almost 10 years ago
+By: Kemp Herbster over 10 years ago

 Love Michael's insight on this recording.
 Just got my copies from ARR today, and no one should be disappointed!
 That crew over in Germany know how to get it done.
 Do not hesitate on this or the 10", cuz they will be long gone before you know it!

-By: Michael Dion almost 10 years ago
+By: Michael Dion over 10 years ago

 Seven and a half years later, I remain convinced.
 THIS is how great guitar pop can sound.
 I rank this release with the high-profile benchmarks of yesteryear: The Pixies' "Surfer Rosa," Weezer's green album, or Nirvana's "In Utero."
 The play of extremes -- a highlight of the Pixies' songwriting -- has been a hallmark of J. Robbins' efforts from the beginning, and "WFTNEOTW" is as much a product of its time (namely, the second term of Bush the Lesser) as any of those antecendents.
 And yet, it is also timeless.